-- ‘To the detriment of the institution’: The Missouri Student’s Fight to Desegregate the University of Missouri.
-American Journalism, 27(4), 105-131.
+- ‘To the detriment of the institution’: The Missouri Student’s Fight to Desegregate the University of Missouri,” with Aimee Edmondson.
+American Journalism, Fall 2010.

-- Len-Rios, M. & Perry, E. L. (2009).
-Assessing Cross-Cultural Learning and the Effects of Personality and Negative Attitudes on Journalism Students’ Knowledge.
-Journalism and Mass Communication Educator, 64(3), 273.
+- “Assessing Cross-Cultural Learning and the Effects of Personality and Negative Attitudes on Journalism Students’ Knowledge,” with Maria Len-Rios.
+Journalism and Mass Communication Educator, Autumn 2009.

-- Edmondson, A. & Perry, E. L. (2008).
-Objectivity and the Journalist’s Creed: Local Coverage of Lucile Bluford’s Fight to Enter the Missouri School of Journalism.
-Journalism History, 33(4).
+- “Objectivity and the Journalist’s Creed: Local Coverage of Lucile Bluford’s Fight to Enter the Missouri School of Journalism,” with Aimee Edmondson.
+Journalism History, January 2008.

-- Perry, E. L. (2003).
-We Want In: The African American press’ negotiation for a White House Correspondent.
-American Journalism, 20(3), 31-47.
+- “We Want In: The African American press’ negotiation for a White House Correspondent.”
+American Journalism, Summer 2003.

-- Perry, E. L. (2002).
-It’s Time To Force A Change: The African American Press’ Campaign For A True Democracy During World War II.
-Journalism History, 28(2).
+- “It’s Time To Force A Change: The African American Press’ Campaign For A True Democracy During World War II.”
+Journalism History, Summer 2002.

-- Perry, E. (2002).
-A Common Purpose: The Negro Newspaper Publishers Association fight for equality during World War II.
-American Journalism, 19(2), 31-43.
+- “A Common Purpose: The Negro Newspaper Publishers Association fight for equality during World War II.”
+American Journalism, Spring 2002.

-- Perry, E. L. (2002).
-Wait!…Where Did It Come From?
-The African American press’ opposition to the American Red Cross Blood Segregation Policy.
-Southwestern Mass Communication Journal.
+- “Wait!…Where Did It Come From?
+The African American press’ opposition to the American Red Cross Blood Segregation Policy.”
+Southwestern Mass Communication Journal, Fall 2002.